pjsmith97/ToonTimeTrialRacing/README.md

 The main artistic drive for the game was the style.
 I was aiming for a classic cartoon aesthetic, with black outlines and almost everything having an elastic feel to it (ala.
 Cuphead (2017) or Sly Cooper (2002)).

 Controls:
-1 - Left,
+1 - Left

-2 - Right,
+2 - Right

-6 - Pause,
+6 - Pause

-9 - Change Lighting (Toggle Dark Mode),
+9 - Change Lighting (Toggle Dark Mode)

-0 - Change Camera Mode,
+0 - Change Camera Mode

-Mouse - (In Free View) Change Camera angle,
+Mouse - (In Free View) Change Camera angle

-W - (In Free View) Forward,
+W - (In Free View) Forward

-S - (In Free View) Back,
+S - (In Free View) Back

-A - (In Free View) Left,
+A - (In Free View) Left

-D - (In Free View) Right,
+D - (In Free View) Right

 ‘ESC’ - Close Game